WHAT YOU NEED TO KNOW ABOUT SAVING MUSIC ONLINE

-Members of the European Parliament backed the Copyright Directive in an important vote on 12 September.
+Members of the European Parliament backed the Copyright Directive in an important vote in Autumn 2018.
 This change would boost the tiny amounts that some tech firms like YouTube pay for music played online.

-Our campaign - called #LoveMusic - supported this important change.
+Our campaign - called #LoveMusic - supports these important changes.

 TRUTH VERSUS FAKE NEWS

 HOW YOUTUBE COINS IT IN AT MUSIC’S EXPENSE

 Many tech companies are fully licensed and have systems for managing content on the internet.

 But there are legal loopholes that undermine the rights of creators and those that invest in them.
 We need to close the loopholes and make the internet work for everyone.